 When empty, the air tank may take up to three minutes to fill up with air.

-Our Thoughts: Three-horn system with a very good deep sound, will do a good job when you need them.
+Our Thoughts: Three-horn system with a very good deep sound, will do a good job when you need it.

 FAQs